Sanjeevan1998/ml-ops-project/README.md

 - Additionally, we will use **Ansible** to automate the configuration and setup of these infrastructure components, ensuring a consistent and reliable environment.

 **Automation and CI/CD**:
-- Our CI/CD pipeline will be implemented using **GitHub Actions** and **ArgoCD**.
+- Our CI/CD pipeline will be implemented using **Argo Workflows** and **ArgoCD**.
 Whenever changes are made to our codebase (e.g., model updates, API changes, infrastructure modifications), the CI/CD pipeline will be triggered to:
   - Automatically build and test the changes.
   - Package the application components (models, APIs, data pipelines) into **Docker containers**.
   - Deploy the containerized components to our **Kubernetes cluster** in a staged manner (**staging → canary → production**).